kdybek/NLP-prisoners-dilemma/README.md

 `plots/` - Directory with plots.

-`prompts/` - Directory with prompts for all the experiments.
+`prompts/` - Directory with prompts for the experiments.

 `results/` - Directory with game histories from the experiments.